September 26, 2022 by Simeon Hermann

 R = (M / N_BG) * N.

-Below you can see an example of how one of our new filters outperformed the filters of the competing apps Adobe Scan and Microsoft Lens.
+Below you can see an example of how one of our filters outperformed the filters of the competing apps Adobe Scan and Microsoft Lens.
 You can clearly detect how our filter manages to remove strong color casts as the blueish area in the lowest third of the letter, which is something that especially Adobe Scan struggles with.
 On the other hand, the filter also succeeds at preserving illustrated areas as the black region at the bottom of the document.
 The default Microsoft Lens document filter erases almost every content bigger than usual text, which seems to relate to the previously mentioned downside of focusing on plain text documents.

 comparison of the filtering of a photo-scanned document (left) through the filters of Docutain, Adobe Scan and Microsoft Lens (from left to right)